ATS Optimization

 Skills: [EMPTY]

-Here's how to test if your resume has the same problemβ€”and how to fix it in under 5 minutes.
+Here's how to test whether your resume has the same problem and how to fix the most common issues before you submit it.

 What "ATS-Compatible" Actually Means